Mini-Sylar/DSC-UG-Challenge-Console-Version/README.md

-# DSC-University of Ghana CHALLENGE (Console Version)
+# DSC-CHALLENGE (Console Version)
+ University of Ghana

 A console program to help an employee track how much they are paid after a period of work (console version)